TheOdinProject/curriculum/javascript/react-js/react-testing-part-two.md

 We only render the bare minimum to realize the validity of the component we're testing.
 Next, we set up our props with fake data and mocked functions.

 Let's move towards our first assertion.
 Don't worry too much about the `ProjectSubmissionContext.Provider`.
 In the context of this test, it's purpose is to act as a route to pass in the `allSubmissionsPath` prop.
 We've already identified the three points of interest that we want to test.
-We divide them into three test suites for readibility purposes using `describe`.
+We divide them into three test suites for readability purposes using `describe`.

 In the first suite, we make some assertions if the user has a submssion and then some assertions if the user does not.
 The other suites follow a similar pattern.